-For instance: if you are targeting wheels for cars then you wouldn’t target the keyword “wheels for cars” but rather go after keywords such as “wheels for 1997 chevy malibu.”
+For instance: if you are targeting wheels for cars then you wouldn’t target the keyword “wheels for cars” but rather go after keywords such as “wheels for 1997 Chevy Malibu.”
 Most fraudsters aren’t going after the long tail keywords.
 It’s much easier for them to target the broad keyword.
 Therefore, if you stay away from the broad keywords, you should be in the clear for the majority of click fraud.

-What some people think is click fraud is actually real users clicking on your ad erroneously.
+What some people think is click fraud is real users clicking on your ad erroneously.
 As an example: if you are selling skin care products and you are targeting the keyword “skin cream” and don’t input any negative keywords, you’ll be getting a lot of long tail search terms that include the keyword “skin cream.”
 So, if a customer is searching for the term “what are the dangers of an exfoliating skin cream.”
-Your ad will come up in first place, the client clicks on your ad, and is taken directly to your sales page.
-The client then realizes that a sales page for a skin cream does very little for actually answering their question.
-So they immediately bounce away from the page and spend very little time on site.
+Your ad will come up in first place, the client clicks on your ad and is taken directly to your sales page.
+The client then realizes that a sales page for a skin cream does very little for answer their question.
+So they immediately bounce away from the page and spend very little time on the site.
 This isn’t click fraud.
 This is you not taking advantage of negative keywords.

 Spend some time filling out your negative keyword profiles and ensure that the traffic that’s coming to your site is as specific as possible.

-By taking these steps you can greatly cut down on click fraud and other visitors that appear to be click fraud, but are not.
+By taking these steps you can greatly cut down on click fraud and other visitors that appear to be click fraud but are not.

 Have any other tips for avoiding click fraud?
 Let me know in the comments below.